NG-NEST/ng-nest/lib/ng-nest/ui/tag/examples/en_US/default/close/readme.md

 ---
 order: 2
-label: '关闭按钮'
+label: 'Close button'
 ---

-使用 `closable` 属性来显示关闭按钮。
+Use the `closable` property to display the close button.